xi/apca-introduction/analysis.md

 formula is the official formula to convert a sRGB color to luminance.
 Doubling sRGB values (e.g. from `#444` to `#888`) does not actually double the physical amount of light, so the first step is a non-linear "gamma decoding".
 Then the red, green, and blue channels are weighted to sum to the final luminance.
-The weights result from different sensitivities in the human eye: Yellow light has a much bigger response than the same amount of blue light.

 Next, 0.05 is added to both values to account for ambient light that is reflected on the screen (flare).
 Since we are in the domain of physical light,